edorax/grafx2/README.md

 quite easy to handle it if you know at least one of these programs.
 If you aren't used to the art of drawing with up to 256 colors, it will be a little more difficult for you, but you should give it a try (or more, because most of the power of this program won't show up on the first try).
-Then, you might eventually like to draw the oldskool way !
+You might eventually like to draw the oldschool way.

-Grafx2 was originally written for the MS-DOS operating system.
-The authors then released the sourcecode and we've modified it to run on your favorite platform (if we missed it, please tell us !).
+Grafx2 was originally written for MS-DOS.
+The authors then released the sourcecode and we've modified it to run on a range of platforms.

 # HELP

 Remember that right-clicking and left-clicking often have different functions, even on menu buttons.
-If you are in trouble when using the program, press <F1>
-to get contextual help.
+If you are in trouble when using the program, press `<F1>` to get contextual help.

-# LICENSE

-GrafX2 is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software foundation; version 2 of the License.
-See COPYING for details.

-The font Tuffy.ttf included as a sample in the fonts directory is public domain.

-The source code of Grafx2 should always be distributed along with the executable; You can normally find it in a packed archive whose name begins by "src".
-The original source code is available from the Subversion repository at svn://pulkomandy.tk/GrafX2/

 # AUTHORS AND SUPPORT